toxx1220/bgs_backend_V2/README.md

 SPRING_DATASOURCE_PASSWORD=${PG_PASSWORD}
 ```

-How to run the App:
+How to run the App locally:
 1. execute Gradle bootJar from Plugin or `./gradlew bootJar`
 2. execute `docker compose up`